Drug Crimes Attorney Serving Sonoma County

 Contact a Santa Rosa Drug Crimes Attorney for Skilled Legal Representation

-If you have been accused of a drug crime in Santa Rosa, whether it is a misdemeanor or a serious felony, you may be facing some serious consequences, such as high fines, forfeiture of property, loss of your driver’s license and potential jail time.
+If you have been accused of a drug crime in Santa Rosa, whether it is a misdemeanor or a serious felony, you may be facing some serious consequences, such as high fines, forfeiture of property, loss of your driver’s license, and potential jail time.
 You don’t have to face the criminal justice system alone.
 Our skilled drug crimes attorneys can mount an experienced, focused, aggressive criminal defense on your behalf.
-Contact our office today at (707) 528-1100 for a free initial consultation.
+Contact our office today at (707) 528-1100 for a confidential consultation.

 It is extremely important to have a knowledgeable Santa Rosa Drug Crimes Lawyer begin working on your case as early as possible.
 Critical issues, such as how your particular case will be filed and what charges will be leveled against you, are decided very soon after your arrest or during the investigatory period.
 Whether your case goes in front of the grand jury or not, early intervention gives us an opportunity to potentially reduce or dismiss the charges against you before the first court date.